yemifalokun/predicting-weight-loss/README.md

 The following Machine Learing models will be used:
 - Linear regression is a statistical method that can be used to understand the relationship between variables that contribute to weight loss, the variables would be exercise and weight loss
 - Decision tree is another model that will be used to predict weight loss.
 It does this by creating a series of if-then statements that are based on the data.
 For example, if someone eats less or exercises more, then they are more likely to lose weight
-- Comparing results of Classifiers like K Nearest Neighbors (KNN), Logistic Regression, Support Vector  Machines (SVC) on the dataset to determine the model with greatest accuracy
+- Compare results of Classifiers like K Nearest Neighbors (KNN), Logistic Regression, Support Vector  Machines (SVC) on the dataset to determine the model with greatest accuracy

 #### Results